Frequently Asked Questions

 However, members do receive non-competitive eligibility for federal jobs for one year after the completion of a successful service term.
 In addition, alumni receive the benefit of the Employers of National Service program, a coalition of organizations that have indicated preference in hiring AmeriCorps alums.
 Members are provided with assistance in writing resumes, cover letters, interviewing, and job hunting.
 Within one month of completing service a sizable portion of our members are either employed and/or enrolled in graduate school.
 VISTA presents the opportunity to hold responsibilities far greater than those of many entry-level roles, and members benefit from the leadership and program management skills they learn in their positions.
 Potential employers are often impressed by the hard work and dedication of AmeriCorps members.

 That depends on whether we have a VISTA position open at the MCNW office.
-Positions at MCNW are extremely competitive.
-In most years the MCNW office hosts a VISTA Leader position and one or two other VISTAs.
+In most years the MCNW office hosts a VISTA Leader position and between 1-4 VISTA positions.

 The VISTA Leader plays an integral role in supporting and organizing the MCNW VT.
 At least one year of VISTA service is required to apply to the VISTA Leader position.
 No other experience, including that with Peace Corps or AmeriCorps, may substitute for this requirement.
 Click here for more information on VISTA Leaders.

-To be eligible for AmeriCorps service you must be a U.S. citizen, U.S. national, or lawful permanent resident alien.
+To be eligible for AmeriCorps service you must be a U.S. Citizen, U.S. National, Lawful Permanent Resident, or person legally residing in a state that have one of the following legal residency classifications: refugee, asylum or asylee, or temporary protected status.
 All applicants must provide appropriate primary documentation of their residency or citizenship status.
 Visa sponsorship is not available.
 As this is a federal policy exceptions cannot be granted.

 Yes.
 We recognize that higher education is a privilege and that many intelligent, dedicated, and talented people do not have the opportunity to attend college or, due to pressures beyond their control, are forced to work instead of pursuing an advanced degree.
 We believe that the opportunity to serve in AmeriCorps VISTA should be available to as many people as possible.
 For those reasons, we do not require a completed college degree for our positions.